… or how to reanimate a dead breadbin case

 I didn’t bother to fix minor imperfections since another layer of putty (spray) was planned.

 Here is a shot after doing the first round of the above process.

-In the mean time, bottom part dried and was ready for spraying with a layer of blue paint 😉
+In the meantime, the bottom part dried and was ready for spraying with a layer of blue paint 😉

 Another thing that had to be done was to 3D print a replacement connector plate model that I’ve found on Thingiverse –> Model here